CATEIN/adventuresinodyssey-py/examples/examples.md

 ## [player.py](/examples/player.py)

 A simple player in the terminal with a queue system.
+It caches all the episodes and uses a signed cookie to load audio.
 Reqiures `mpv` and `textual`

 ```bash